promoting well-being & resilience, aliveness and effectiveness

 Tall Spaghetti specialises in mindfulness

-Tall Spaghetti offers 3 levels of training courses: introductory, foundation and continuation.
+Tall Spaghetti offers 3 levels of training courses for businesses: introductory, foundation and continuation.
 All taught by a trainer with a long-standing meditation practice; appropriate training in mindfulness; and relevant workplace training experience.
 Mindfulness has been shown to be great for well-being and effectiveness.

 Your options for Tall Spaghetti workplace mindfulness training

 You can follow that up with a multi-part foundation course.
 This really supports you in developing your own meditation practice over time.
 This option requires daily meditation practice in between sessions.
 Meditation is what cultivates mindfulness.
 So, a multi-part foundation course gives you the greatest access, over time, to the fuller potential of mindfulness.

 The ‘continuation mindfulness’ options allow you to revisit, strengthen and further investigate mindfulness after your foundation mindfulness training.

 As you increase your mindfulness, you’ll have the chance to discover how this can make a fundamental positive difference to your effectiveness and your well-being.

 There is immense excitement about mindfulness in many areas of life, including the workplace, and for good reason.
 In October 2015 the Mindfulness All-Party Parliamentary Group produced its recommendations for bringing mindfulness into the workplace in its Mindful Nation Report.
 So why the high profile and all the interest?